JSuts/JSutsTeamTraining/dev.md

  - [ ] Change pack name
 	 - [ ] Error check file name (no spaces? not too long?) (or just remove spaces, lowerCamelCase, and truncate)
  - [ ] swap in folderPath to saving/loading files
+ - [x] Factor in FPS to recording and playback

+ ## Maybe:
+ - [ ] Save all recording settings for each drill to load back up when reading drill